 It’s to build trust and brand equity, with the hopes of giving enough value that a person decides to use their product.

-What you end up with is usually an AdWords Display Network campaign that’s comprised of this logic:
+What you end up with is usually a Google Ads Display Network campaign that’s comprised of this logic:

 When you use the Display Network as a tool to promote your most valuable content, you’ll see the people will eventually start to reciprocate by converting and taking action.